ALKAPODDAR/BCG-X/README.md

 This task aims to dig deeper into the data to focus on what matters most to the client: new customer growth.

 ### Activities:
-1. Conversion & Sales Analysis
+1. Conversion & Sales Analysis:

 **Approach:**
 - Filtered dataset to focus only on new customers.
 - Calculated conversion rate (percentage of new customers who purchased) by campaign + channel.